 - Further resources on e-Learning for Healthcare

-Compass - rcpch.learningpool.com - is an online classroom that gives you access to a range of quality assured courses to support your training and professional development.
+Compass gives you access to a portfolio of quality assured courses to support your training and professional development.

 Female Genital Mutilation - new e-learning sessions are designed to improve the knowledge and awareness amongst healthcare professionals of the impact which FGM has on women and children